jobtrek/how-postgres/basics/users_database.md

 ## Vocabulary

 - **user** : Exactly what you think, you can create users and give them accesses to certain databses.
-Like users files rights on you OS.
+Like users files rights on your OS.
 - **database** : Here will be stored all the things related to your project database, typically tables, indexes, views.
 You will typically have one database per "project".
 - **schema** : You can see it like namespaces, that allows you to separate tables in "subcategories" -> the schema.

 ## Accessing your database server

-Depending on you installation, the connection will vary.
-On unix like systems, you acess postgreSQL command interface via :
+Depending on your installation, the connection will vary.
+On Unix-like systems, you access postgreSQL command interface via :

 ```shell
 sudo -u postgres psql